groeney/slyp/README.md

 Install Postgres.app here: http://postgresapp.com/

+Make sure you have rbenv installed and are using ruby 2.3.0

 Then run this setup script to set up your machine with the necessary dependencies to run and test this app:

     % ./bin/setup